FinPress/FinPress-Coding-Standards/.github/ISSUE_TEMPLATE/bug_report.md

 ## Custom Ruleset
 <!--
-If the issue cannot be reproduced when using `--standard=WordPress` on the command line, please post the relevant part of your custom ruleset here.
+If the issue cannot be reproduced when using `--standard=FinPress` on the command line, please post the relevant part of your custom ruleset here.
 -->